rromanchuk/mcp_media_generator/README.md

 # What it offers?

-Tools to create images using Amazon Nova Canvas model and videos using Amazon Nova Reel model
+Tools to create images using Amazon Nova Canvas model and videos using Amazon Nova Reel model.

 # What do I need?